adsabs/adsabs.github.io/help/actions/_posts/2015-02-09-article-view.md

    * Co-Reads of the article (papers that have been read by people who read this article)
    * Graphics in the article

-Export functions will allow you to export the article metadata in available formats (currently BibTEX, AASTex and Endnote.)
+Export functions will allow you to export the article metadata in available formats (currently BibTEX, AASTex, Endnote, and RIS.)

 You can also generate the metrics for the individual article by selecting metrics from the Analyze list.